May Mobility: History

 May Mobility was co-founded by Edwin Olson, Alisyn Malek, and Steve Vozar.
 It was part of the Y Combinator startup accelerator in 2017.

 In June 2018, May Mobility launched its first service in Detroit, using electric shuttles to transport employees for Bedrock and Quicken Loans.
 Later that year, it began operating an autonomous shuttle in Columbus, Ohio, as part of the Smart Columbus initiative, which provided approximately 16,000 rides before concluding in 2019.
 In December 2018, May Mobility raised a $11.5 million seed extension from investors including BMW iVentures and Toyota AI Ventures.

 In mid-2019, May Mobility launched a service in Providence, Rhode Island, and also began operations in Grand Rapids, Michigan.
 In Grand Rapids, the service was upgraded in 2021 to an on-demand transit system using Lexus RX 450h hybrid SUVs and Via's ride-request application.
 This pilot provided over 70,000 rides and ended in April 2022.

 In 2021, May Mobility launched "Arlington RAPID" in Arlington, Texas, integrating its vehicles into the city's public transit network.
 The service provided over 28,000 trips in its first year.
 The company also operated pilots in Indianapolis and Fishers, Indiana, during 2021–22.
 In 2021, May Mobility also began international operations in Japan through a partnership with SoftBank, deploying vehicles on the campus of Hiroshima University.

 In July 2022, May Mobility raised $111 million in a Series C funding round led by Mirai Creation Fund, bringing its total funding to $194 million.

 In November 2023, NTT made an investment of 10 billion yen in May Mobility.
 In December 2023, May Mobility launched a rider-only service with no onboard attendants in Sun City, Arizona, using autonomous Toyota Sienna minivans.

 In February 2025, it launched a driverless public AV service in Peachtree Corners, Georgia.
 In May 2025, it was announced that May Mobility will launch robotaxis on the Uber platform in Arlington, Texas.
 In September 2025, May Mobility, in a joint initiative with Lyft, launched its first robotaxis in Atlanta.

 In October 2025, May Mobility expanded its operations to Southeast Asia after receiving an investment from Grab.
+This expansion is set for 2026, if regulations allow, and will leverage on GrabMaps to ensure safe deployment on Southeast Asian roads.